msecrist-couchbase/smallcb-training-capella/README.md

 first end-to-end demo on cloud (staging)?

-need to golang proxy to use the remapped port #'s? and to rewrite REST json maps to list server hostnames/addrs correctly.
+need to golang proxy to use the remapped port #'s? in the REST responses, to rewrite REST json maps to list server hostnames/addrs correctly.

+docker container needs to -p or publish/expose ports on 0.0.0.0 addr instead of 127.0.0.1 addr?

 client-side JS to prevent over-clicking on Run/Submit button?